Luki von der Gracht

 Artist, Writer, Performer

 Luki von der Gracht’s artistic work is genre-bending and includes written and spoken word, collage, performance, photography, drawing, painting, video and installation.
-In the centre of von der Gracht's artistic research is the human being with it’s past, present and future.
+In the centre of von der Gracht's artistic research is the human being with their past, present and future.
 It’s imagination, emotion and destination.
 Luki von der Gracht provides a space for awareness, presence, perspective and inspiration.
 A big part of her work is the search for community, identity and purpose.
 How do you find this place, build it up and protect it?
 Who discriminates against who?
 How can you question and break through society’s power structures?
 Who makes the rules?
 What is the power of the artistic gesture?
 In form of a poem, protest or hope.

 Visual Arts (Freie Kunst) at Kunstakademie Düsseldorf